syncfusion-content/uwp-docs/uwp/Map/How-to/Customizations-in-Syncfusion-SfMaps.md

 ---
 layout: post
-title: Customizations in Syncfusion SfMaps
+title: Convert Coordinates in UWP Maps | Syncfusion®
-description: Learn how to convert geographic coordinates to pixel positions and pixel points to latitude and longitude values in the Syncfusion UWP Map control.
+description: Learn how to convert geographic coordinates to pixel positions and pixel points to latitude and longitude values in UWP Maps.
 platform: uwp
 control: SfMaps
 documentation: ug
 ---

-# How to convert coordinates in UWP Map
+# How to Convert Coordinates in UWP Maps

 ## Transform latitude and longitude value to pixel value and vice-versa